noameron/REST-API/README.md

 # Stores REST API

-This is built with Flask, Flask-RESTful, Flask-JWT, Flask-SQLAlchemy
+This is built with Flask, Flask-RESTful, Flask-JWT, Flask-SQLAlchemy (ORM)

 Deployed on DigitalOcean.